 - Know your medications and tell the hospital how they affect you

 - Be sure to include any herbal medications or over the counter drugs, as well as prescription medications

 - If you are given a medication in the hospital, make sure you know what it is and why you need it

 - If you feel any medication is making you sick, causing you pain or other side effect, report it immediately

-- An easy way to carry your medication list with you is to use The Med Form.
-It’s available at themedform.com or from the hospital
+- An easy way to carry your medication list with you is to use our Banner Medication Form.

 - Always confirm your identity – all hospital staff should check your wrist band and ask your name before they draw blood, administer tests, give medicine or any treatments